byang18/dsforhealth/checkpoints/assignment1.md

 There are several papers that already compare different classifiers on predicting heart attack survival rates.
 However, our paper offers several differences:
 - Our paper examines the echocardiogram-UCI dataset from Kaggle.
 To our knowledge, no other papers specifically train multiple classifiers on this dataset.
 - No other prominent paper examines data-augmented neural networks on heart attack survival rate.
 - Our paper will also examine age.
-Specifically, given the preliminary pulmonary conditions of patients, what age they are predicted to have a heart attack.
+Specifically, we plan to investigate, what age patients are predicted to have a heart attack, given their heart conditions.
 We think this is useful if different features are more important in predicting heart attacks at younger versus older ages.

 ## Dataset